jonhoo/stuck/README.md

 It is not a replacement for other profiling tools. `stuck` is very good at _one_ thing, and nothing else.
 Specifically, `stuck` shows you, roughly, **the deepest stack frame that most threads spend most of their time in**.
+And it does so _over time_, so that you can see how the hotspots of your program changes as execution progresses.
 Since that is the one thing `stuck` does, it's worth visiting in a bit more detail.

 Stuck samples the stack of all threads in your application periodically, and every so often it does the following: